 Peonies season is here!!!
 My favorite time of the year!

-Now, every year when peony season rolls around I get tons of questions about peony care and how to grow them, so I thought I'd put all my answers in one place and give you some tips on how you can grow peonies too (funeral parlor scented home optional).
+Now, every year when peony season rolls around I get tons of questions about peony care and how to grow them, so I thought I'd put all my answers in one place and give you some tips on how you can grow peonies too.

 If you live in a state that is too hot to grow these babies, my deepest condolences.

-The Dirt On Peonies: They enjoy well drained soil.
-If you have clay, you'll need to amend the soil a bit.
+They enjoy well-drained soil, so if you have clay, you'll need to amend the soil a bit.

-Plant bare root peonies (peonies where the soil has been removed from around the tuber) no deeper than 2″ below the soil line.
-Peonies that comes in pots can be planted with the soil of the pot even with the ground's soil line.
+Plant bare root peonies (peonies where the soil has been removed from around the tuber) no deeper than 2" below the soil line.
+Peonies that come in pots can be planted with the soil of the pot even with the ground's soil line.

-Flower Me With Flowers: Peonies do not often bloom the first spring after planting.
-Depending how big they were when you planted them, it could take up to three years for them to bloom.
+A little bit of patience is needed for peonies.
+Peonies do not often bloom the first spring after planting.
+Depending on how big they were when you planted them, it could take up to three years for them to bloom.
 Three excruciatingly long years.